 What personal information do we collect from site visitors?

-We do not collect information or other details from site visitors.
-We only collect information from those who voluntarily subscribe to our (ScreamMailer) newsletter or utilize our contact form.
+We do not collect information or other details from casual site visitors.
+We only collect information from those who voluntarily subscribe to to receive posts via email or from those who utilize our contact form.

 How do we use your information?

 To personalize your experience and to allow us to deliver the type of content and information in which you are most interested.
 To send periodic emails regarding your interest in screamfix content or to follow up after correspondence.
 To inform registered visitors of special promotions and other news related to our Horror Network affiliates.